UnsillyHaxor/Snorm-Spy-Discord-RAT/README.md

 1. !webcam -- Take an image of the webcam and send it
 2. !screenshot -- Takes an screenshot of the victims monitor and send it
+3. !clipboard -- Takes the content of the victims clipboard and sends it

 # SUPPORTED BROWSERS